bentley-historical-library/avatar/README.md

 _Note: Required columns are designated with an asterisk (*)._

 You will need to do a little cleanup on the source .XLSX file.
 Convert it to a UTF-8 encoded CSV, and clean up any character encoding issues, particularly fractions in AUDIO_ITEMCHAR::TapeSpeed.

+### Kaltura Export

+It also assumes an export from Kaltura with the following columns (which, when run against the script in `utils/create_access_profile_picle.py` is converted to a pickle file saved as `access_profiles.p` in the "avatar" directory) as an input:

+- entry_id*
+- accessControlId*

+_Note: "876301" is reading room, "1694751" is public, and "2227181" is U-M campus._

 ## Update Collection-Level Information